I blinked twice when I saw the minimum cost of starting a virtual assistant business on starter story.

 Rent depends on your location.
-For an average space in a developing area in Port Harcourt you’ll be considering at least NGN200,000.
-Things like NEPA bill depends on if you are using pre-paid or flat rate, and the cost of equipments and furniture depends on the quality and quantity you need.
+For an average space in a developing area in Port Harcourt you’ll be considering at least NGN200,000 for a single room.
+Sometimes without a toilet.
+Things like NEPA bill depends on if you are using pre-paid or flat rate, and the cost of equipment and furniture depends on the quality and quantity you need.

 What Is Total Cost of Starting a Virtual Assistant Business In Nigeria

 - Minimum cost of starting a virtual assistant business in Nigeria= NGN 0.00

 - Maximum cost of starting a virtual assistant business in Nigeria= NGN 3,000,000

 - Average cost of starting a virtual assistant business in Nigeria= NGN 550,000

 The total cost to start a virtual assistant business in Nigeria ranges from FREE to NGN3,000,000.
 It depends on a variety of factors like the digital assets you already have, the skills you have, the service(s) you want to provide and how big you want to start.

 Bottom line is that you don’t need a lot of money to start your VA business in Nigeria.
 If you ask me how to prioritize to minimize the upfront cost of starting your virtual assistant business in Nigeria, I’d say: